APImetrics/APIm-CLI/docs/projects.md

 ### `apimetrics projects roles`

-List all roles with access to the project.
+List all roles with access to the Project. **Project IDs** can be found in the Project Settings under the Admin section or by using the command `apimetrics projects -x --no-truncate`.

 ```
 USAGE